danpetry/danpetry.github.io/content/mpe-to-cv-eurorack-module-01.md

-Title: MPE to CV module
+Title: Hardware prototype
 Date: 2019-09-17 20:44
-Category: Programming
+Category: mpe-to-cv-eurorack-module

 So, I bought a load of components from Digikey.
 Some are still on the way (don't ask), but in general the hardware aspect of the prototype of this module